Apple introduces iOS 11

 Apple updated the driving direction in Apple Maps with iOS 10.
 Now, with iOS 11 you get detailed maps for malls in American cities and airports — Americans are going to love this.

 When you’re driving, iOS recognizes that you’re connected to the audio system with Bluetooth or uses the iPhone’s motion sensors to activate a new ‘do not disturb’ mode.
-With this mode, you don’t get any notification and you can configure an auto-reply if somebody texts you.
+With this mode, you don’t get any notifications and you can configure an auto-reply if somebody texts you.

 AirPlay is receiving a major update.
 With AirPlay 2, you can connect multiple speakers using WiFi and control multiple speakers using your iOS device.
 Libratone, Devialet, Bose, B&O and more are all going to support AirPlay 2.
 But that’s not all.
 AirPlay 2 gets a developer API.
 Developers can finally play with AirPlay.

-Note: Update: It turns out that Apple had a bunch of new things in store.
-At the end of the keynote, Federighi came back on stage to announce iPad-specific features.
-On the iPad, there’s now a dock at the bottom of the screen so that you can switch between apps more easily.
-And if you need to use two apps at once, you can drag and drop an app and snap it on the side using Split View.